TU-Wien-dataLAB/aqueduct/docs/deployment.md

 > **Planned topics:**
 > - Writing and using a Helm chart for Aqueduct
 > - Using the Bitnami PostgreSQL Helm chart as a dependency
-> - Required configuration and secrets for production
+> - Required configuration (secrets, settings.py for orgs etc.)
 > - Database setup and migrations
+> - Scaling
 > - Authentication (OIDC/Dex) configuration
 > - Reverse proxy and HTTPS setup
 >